-The International Association for the Study of Pain (IASP) defines pain as "an unpleasant sensory and emotional experience with actual or potential tissue damage."
+The International Association for the Study of Pain (IASP) defines pain as "an unpleasant sensory and emotional experience with actual or potential tissue damage" (International Association for the Study of Pain, 2016).
 Pain is a complex experience embracing physical, mental, social, and behavioral processes that often compromises the quality of life of many individuals.